guillem74/CRUDdocker/README.md

 # CRUD
-CRUD built in nodjs and mongo whith docker implementation.
+CRUD built in nodejs and mongodb with Docker implementation.

 To test it, follow next steps: